jadhavlogin/React-Routes-External-FIle/README.md

 - [Supported Browsers](#supported-browsers)

 ## React Router v4
-   This will demostrate the use of Route, BrowserRouter, Switch, Link in React application.
-By using this we can make routing in react web application
+   This will demostrate the use of Route, BrowserRouter, Switch, Link in React application with how to place routes in external file and how to implement routing.

 ## Folder Structure